VivianLi1/Spring-APCS-Final-Project/README.md

 - made a scoreboard: keeps track of lives, knives, floor #, kills
 - player can now move down floors (using exit)
 - made a cheat menu for losers
-- Player attains new new every 3 floors
+- Player attains new knife every 3 floors